writethedocs/www/docs/conf/na/2015/lightning-talks.md

 the wind and embrace your five minutes! :)

 Practice can really help to soothe your nerves.
 Try it out on a friend.
-At PDX Python, we're not super strict on time, but it's good to time a run-through of your talk so can add or remove material if needed.
-Other events may enforce the time limit more strictly.

 Be sure to bring everything you need to do your presentation.
 It’s wise to assume that the internet access will fail precisely when you need it.